Plan for the cloud management gateway in Configuration Manager

 - Reports connection status to show admin service health status.

-- Reports endpoint traffic report per endpoint every 5 minutes.
+- Reports endpoint traffic report per endpoint every five minutes.

 Secure the publishing endpoint Configuration Manager client facing roles like the management point, and software update point host endpoints in IIS to service client requests.
 Every endpoint published to the CMG has an URL mapping.
 The external URL is the one the client uses to communicate with the CMG.
 The internal URL is the CMG connection point used to forward requests to the internal server.